Skip to main content

 What’s Next?

 Want to master the finer points of resource management?
-Check out expert-created training from DPM School.
+Check out expert-created training from DPM School, or one of these top resource management courses.

 Sarah is a project manager and strategy consultant with 15 years of experience leading cross-functional teams to execute complex multi-million dollar projects.
 She excels at diagnosing, prioritizing, and solving organizational challenges and cultivating strong relationships to improve how teams do business.
 Sarah is passionate about productivity, leadership, building community, and her home state of New Jersey.